QEDtool: A Python package for numerical quantum information in quantum electrodynamics: Usage and examples

 \subsection{Bhabha scattering and entanglement with \texttt{standard\_scattering}}

-Having demonstrated a more detailed, low-level use of \texttt{qedtool}, we now show one can use the \texttt{standard\_scattering} function (see Section~\ref{subsubsec:standard_scattering}). \texttt{standard\_scattering} allows for a quicker computation of all quantum-informational quantities computed by \texttt{qedtool} for two-particle states undergoing one of the six QED scattering processes listed in Section~\ref{subsubsec:standard_scattering}.
-However, \texttt{standard\_scattering} has the restriction of only considering scattering in the CM frame, where the incoming electron has a $3$-momentum vector parallel to the positive $z$-axis. \\ Here we show how the \texttt{standard\_scattering} function is used to compute quantum-informational quantities in Bhabha scattering.
-The corresponding Feynman diagrams are shown in Fig.~\ref{fig:Bhabha_diagrams}.
-We choose a mixed initial electron-positron state which is a classical superposition of the following pure states:
+Having demonstrated a more detailed, low-level use of \texttt{QEDtool}, we now show one can use the \texttt{standard\_scattering} function. \texttt{standard\_scattering} allows for a quicker computation of all quantum-informational quantities computed by \texttt{QEDtool} for two-particle states undergoing one of the six standard QED scattering processes.
+However, \texttt{standard\_scattering} has the restriction of only considering scattering in the CM frame, where the incoming electron has a $3$-momentum vector parallel to the positive $z$-axis.

-[as in Eq.~(\ref{eq:convex})] equally distributed with classical weights $w_1 = w_2 = w_3 = \frac13$. \begin{enumerate} \item We begin by setting the energy units to MeV and defining the electron mass ($\texttt{m}$) and charge ($\texttt{e}$) constants as shown in step 1 of Section~\ref{subsec:electron-positron}.
+[as in Eq.~(\ref{eq:convex})] equally distributed with classical weights $w_1 = w_2 = w_3 = 1/3$. \begin{enumerate} \item We begin by setting the energy units to MeV and defining the electron mass ($\texttt{m}$) and charge ($\texttt{e}$) constants as shown in step 1 of Section~\ref{subsec:electron-positron}.
 Then, we define the arrays of initial particle $3$-momentum magnitude $\texttt{p}$ and polar scattering angle $\texttt{theta}$ values over which all quantities are to be computed.
 We also define an array of electron energy values:

 where the lower bounds of the $|\textbf{p}|$ and $\theta$ domains are restricted in order to avoid regions of, respectively, infrared (IR) and collinear divergences.
 Note that azimuthal scattering angle values $\texttt{phi}$ are left undefined, because if the corresponding input of \texttt{standard\_scattering} is set to $\texttt{None}$, then all calculations are done for $\texttt{phi} = 0$. \item Before we implement \texttt{standard\_scattering}, we define input electron-positron momentum-helicity states, which are instances of the \texttt{QuantumState} class, as shown in step 2 of Section~\ref{subsec:electron-positron}.
 Here, however, we do not specify the dour-momentum label of \texttt{QuantumState}.
-This is due to the fact that $\texttt{standard\_scattering}$ is limited to CM scattering and does not offer the option to Lorentz-boost the scattering particles to other reference frames (unlike the rest of $\texttt{qedtool})$.
+This is due to the fact that $\texttt{standard\_scattering}$ is limited to CM scattering and does not offer the option to Lorentz-boost the scattering particles to other reference frames (unlike the rest of $\texttt{QEDtool})$.

 \item The mixed input state $\rho^{\text{(in)}}$, named \texttt{in\_state}, is then defined as:

 \item \texttt{bhabha\_results} is chosen to be the name of the \texttt{pickle} file where all selected output quantities for this process are saved.
 We then call the \texttt{standard\_scattering} function, defining the \texttt{bhabha\_results} dictionary as